jfcloutier/karma_system/design_notes/acting.md

 * `pending` - waiting to hear from all umwelt CAs if each directive is meaningful or not
 * `possible` - all directives are meaningful to some CA(s) in the umwelt
-* `not_possible` - at least one directive is not meaningful to all CAs in umwelt
+* `not_possible` - at least one directive is not meaningful to any CA in the umwelt
 * `feasible` - the umwelt has a (transitively) feasible plan for all directives
 * `not_feasible` - there is a directive for which no plan could be found by the umwelt
 * `executed` - all directives in the plan were (recursively) executed